Refinitiv/refinitiv-ui/documents/src/pages/start/quick-start.md

 npm install @refinitiv-ui/elements
 ```

 Halo is the official theme for Refinitiv products.
-It's provided to correctly initialize your application with correct styling and typography.
+It's provided to correctly initialise your application with correct styling and typography.

 ```bash
 npm install @refinitiv-ui/halo-theme